2023 Start Strong for Long Day Care program guidelines

 The Approved Provider will not be paid unless the Early Childhood Outcomes Commissioned Programs – Funding Agreement – Terms and Conditions – 1 January 2023 to 31 December 2023 (Terms and Conditions) are accepted in the Early Childhood Contract Management System (ECCMS).
 Approved Providers must accept the Terms and Conditions in ECCMS before 31 January 2023 or a specified date as communicated by the department.

-The Program Payment and Fee Relief Payment will be paid in quarterly instalments according to the schedule below:
+The Program Payment and 3 year old Trial Payment will be paid in quarterly instalments, unless otherwise advised by the department, according to the schedule below:

 - from January – for period January to March 2023